AIPG Honors and Award Descriptions

 Since 1984, AIPG has conferred Honorary Membership to those who have an exemplary record of distinguished service to the profession and to the Institute.

-The John Stewart Memorial Young Professional Award was established by the Executive Committee in 2019 in posthumous honor of John Stewart, who graciously gave his time and experience to AIPG and in encouraging young geologists in their early careers and professional growth.
-This award is to honor a Young Professional member who had demonstrated an ongoing commitment to the geologic profession and AIPG at the section and/or national level, and in particular, to mentoring and aiding in the advancement of Young Professional members in their early careers and within AIPG.
+The John Stewart Memorial Early Career Professional Award was established by the Executive Committee in 2019 in posthumous honor of John Stewart, who graciously gave his time and experience to AIPG and in encouraging geologists in their early careers and professional growth.
+This award is to honor an Early Career Professional member who has demonstrated an ongoing commitment to the geologic profession and AIPG at the section and/or national level, and in particular, to mentoring and aiding in the advancement of Early Career Professional members in their early careers and within AIPG.

-This award is to assure that active and ambitious Young Professional member geologists are honored as the future of AIPG.
+This award is to assure that active and ambitious Early Career Professional member geologists are honored as the future of AIPG.

 The Outstanding Achievement Award was established by the 1989 Executive Committee to honor a non-member of AIPG who is widely recognized as a major contributor to the profession of geology.
 The award is not necessarily given annually, but only when the Awards Committee recommends an outstanding candidate to the Executive Committee for their consideration.